Table of Contents

 Who says you can only fund your business with a business loan?
 You can obtain a personal term loan through banks or online lenders that you then apply to starting up or funding a new business.

 If you need a little extra money to fund your new business, a personal loan (which typically caps out at about $40,000) can help get you over the hump.
 If you have larger funding needs, a business loan is a better bet.
+To make an informed decision, it’s crucial to calculate personal loan payments carefully to ensure they align with your financial capabilities and business goals.

 - Only your personal credit report is considered when applying for a personal loan, making it easier to qualify—assuming you have a high personal credit score.